 Low recognition and reward

-Low recognition and reward can have serious psychological health impacts at work and is a hazard.
+Low recognition and reward can have serious psychological health impacts at work and can present a hazard.
 It means there is an imbalance between the effort workers put in and the recognition or reward they get.
 Or in other words, a low level of acknowledgement, reward or recognition for an employee's contributions.
 If you believe that your lack of recognition or reward is based on your role as an HSR see our page on discrimination for OHS reasons.

 Remember, if there are psychosocial hazards present in your workplace your employer must consult HSRs when addressing these issues.